RedPez/The-Drunk-Chef-App/README.md

 - Google APIs
 - API Ninjas
 - Canva

+### User Story
+AS AN alcohol drinker, I WANT a cocktail recipe app that will take ingredients as parameters and return relevant cocktail recipes SO THAT I can create cocktails with items I already have in the house.

+### Acceptance Criteria
+The app is ready when the user is able to select items from a list of ingredients The app is ready when selected items are inserted as parameters in a search and returns relevant recipes The app is ready when the user can favorite recipes for later retrieval As a user I should be able to navigate the website with ease As a user I should be able to search for a recipe at any interaction point The app is ready when it fetches data from two separate APIs - one being the cocktail recipes and other being youtube video tutorial

 ### Key Features
 - Interactive search function that allows you to select ingredients using a dropdown list.